Scrapie: Exposure through contaminated soil

 The binding abilities of different soil types have been shown to enhance disease penetrance into a population.
 Soil containing the common clay mineral montmorillonite (Mte) and kaolinite (Kte) binds more effectively with the prions than soil containing quartz.
 Enhanced transmissibility of soil-bound prions may explain the environmental spread of scrapie despite low levels shed into the environment.
-The mechanism by which Mte or other soil components enhances the transmissibility of particle bound prions remains to be clarified.
-Prion binding to Mte or other soil components may partially protect PrPSC from denaturation or proteolysis in the digestive tract, allowing more disease agent to be taken up from the gut.
+The mechanism by which Mte or other soil components enhances the transmissibility of particle-bound prions remains to be clarified.
+Prion binding to Mte or other soil components may partially protect PrPSC from denaturation or proteolysis in the digestive tract, allowing more disease agents to be taken up from the gut.
 Adsorption of PrPSc soil may alter the aggregation state of the protein, shifting the size distribution toward more infectious prion protein particles, thereby increasing the infectious units.
-For prion disease to be transmitted via ingestion of prion contaminated soil, prions must also remain infectious by the oral route of exposure.
+For prion disease to be transmitted via ingestion of prion-contaminated soil, prions must also remain infectious by the oral route of exposure.
 Researchers at the University of Wisconsin investigated the oral infectivity of Mte-bound and soil-bound prions.
-The effects of prion source (via infected brain homogenate and purified PrPSc) and dose on penetrance (proportion of animals eventually exhibiting clinical signs of scrapie) and incubation period (time to onset of clinical symptoms) was evaluated.
+The effects of prion source (via infected brain homogenate and purified PrPSc) and dose on penetrance (proportion of animals eventually exhibiting clinical signs of scrapie) and incubation period (time to onset of clinical symptoms) were evaluated.
 About 38% of animals receiving orally 200 ng of unbound, clarified PrPSc derived from soil exhibited clinical symptoms, with an incubation period for infected animals of 203 to 633 days.
 All animals orally dosed with an equivalent amount of Mte-bound PrPSc manifested disease symptoms in 195 to 637 days.
 By contrast, animals orally receiving Mte soil alone or one-tenth as much unbound clarified PrPSc (20 ng) remained asymptomatic throughout the course of the experiment.
 These data established that Mte-bound prions remain infectious via the oral route of exposure, and that the binding agent Mte increases disease penetrance, enhancing the efficiency of oral transmission.